judasprabin/lumen-mircroservices/README.md

 This project is a basic layout of how we can build microservices architecture.
 It contains 2 microservices (Owner & Car) and API gateway to connect these services between application and internal services.

 ## Few important concepts covered in this project are:

  - Sqlite Database, database migration, factory and seeder
  - OAuth 2.0 authentication to Gateway using Passport
- - Application request handling
+ - Guzzle PHP HTTP client send HTTP requests to integrate with web services.
- - Internal mircroservices communication and security
+ - Internal mircroservices security
  - Event broadcasting using Pusher (Implemented only for Owner's create read update operations)
  - Testing using PhpUnit (Testing done only for owners json response)